aiez/eg/README.md

 I have made this letter longer because I did not have time to make it shorter.
 -- Blaise Pascal

-The most incomprehensible thing about the world is that it is comprehensible.
--- Albert Einstein

-Inside every large program, there is a small program trying to get out.
--- Tony Hoare

 For I am a bear of very little brain and long words bother me.
 -- Winnie the Pooh

 Don't use a big word where a diminutive one will suffice.
 -- Anon

-In any field find the strangest thing and then  explore it.
--- John Archibald Wheeler

 The hardest to learn was the lest complicated.
 -- Indigo Girls